 - Project financings

 - Real estate matters (REITs)

 Complementing her transactional experience, Ms. Orr provides insights gained from more than a decade of Washington D.C. experience to advise clients on federal environmental and energy policy.
 She frequently writes and speaks about corporate social responsibility and sustainability issues, including as a co-author of “Introduction to Corporate Sustainability” Practical Guidance at Lexis Practice Advisor.

 Ms. Orr has held several firm leadership positions.
-She previously served as the Washington, DC office representative on Latham’s global Pro Bono Committee, Associates Committee, Mentoring Committee (local office chair), Knowledge Management Committee, and was a founding member of the DC office Green Committee.
+She is a member of the firm’s global Training & Career Enhancement (TACE) Committee and Well-Being Working Group.
+She previously served as the Washington, D.C. office representative on Latham’s global Pro Bono Committee, Associates Committee, Mentoring Committee (as Local Office Chair), Knowledge Management Committee, and Green Committee.